 Music: We follow the ‘Music Express’ scheme within school.
 Children are taught the skills of listening, singing, composing and playing through a range of topics.
 We have a singing session each week where children enjoy learning contemporary songs as well as songs with a Christian theme.
 Children have the opportunity to learn instruments through the external teachers who come into school each week.
-We work with the Music Partnership to enable all children to learn to play a musical instrument
+We work with the Music Partnership to enable all children to learn to play a musical instrument.
+Music Intent, Implementation, Impact.

-Modern Foreign Language: At St George's, children learn French as this prepares them for further study at local secondary schools.
-As well as speaking, reading and writing in French, children learn about French culture.
+Modern Foreign Language: At St George's, children learn German as this prepares them for further study at local secondary schools.
+As well as speaking, reading and writing in German, children learn about German culture.
+German Intent, Implementation, Impact